Eric Franklin Rosser

-Eric Franklin Rosser (born January 17, 1952) also known as Doc Rosser, is an American musician known as a keyboardist for singer John Mellencamp, and a convicted sex offender.
+Eric Franklin Rosser (born January 17, 1952) also known as Doc Rosser, is an American former musician known as a keyboardist for singer John Mellencamp, and a convicted sex offender.
 He joined Mellencamp's band in 1979, when the singer was known as Johnny Cougar.
 He toured for two years and appeared on two albums, Nothin' Matters and What If It Did (1980) and American Fool (1982), before leaving the band.

 Rosser is infamous for being on the Federal Bureau of Investigation's "Ten Most Wanted Fugitives" list for his involvement in the production and distribution of child pornography in 2000.
 He had been living in Bangkok at the time and had been on the run due to a failure to appear.
 He was arrested in August 2001 for carrying false information, and was extradited back to the United States.

 Background

 Rosser was born in Syracuse, New York to Donna, a watercolor artist, and Richard Rosser, a retired Air Force Colonel and retired DePauw University president.
 He attended Air Academy High School in Colorado, and graduated from London Central High School, a USAF-run school located in Bushy, UK in 1970.
 Rosser got his bachelor's degree in music from Oberlin in 1974, and a master's degree from Indiana University in 1979.
 Rosser lived in Bloomington, Indiana until the early 1990s, when he moved to Thailand and began giving piano lessons to students who would become among his victims.
 Between August 1995 and August 1997, Rosser frequently visited Bloomington from Thailand, and during these visits Rosser victimized three American girls, aged 9 to 11 years old.